davetang/learning_python/README.md

 # README

 Python is a general-purpose programming language [that is very popular](https://madnight.github.io/githut/).
-I have wanted to learn Python for a long time but have put it off because I could get everything done in Perl and R. However, recently I've been working with [Snakemake](https://snakemake.readthedocs.io/en/stable/#), which is a workflow management system based on Python, and realised that knowing Python would help me use the tool better.
-In addition, a lot of my colleagues are using Python, so it helps to be able read and write Python.
+I have wanted to learn Python for a long time but have put it off because I could get everything done using Bash, Perl, and R. However, recently I have been learning about deep learning and while I can use R and Keras, it is easier to use Python.
+I will keep my notes as Jupyter notebooks stored in `notebook`.

-# Conda environment

-Create a new Conda environment for learning Python.

-    conda env create -f learning_python.yml
-    conda activate learning_python
-    which python
-    # ~/miniconda3/envs/learning_python/bin/python
-    which pip
-    # ~/miniconda3/envs/learning_python/bin/pip

 # The Jupyter Notebook